Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Depending on the nature of the code violation and case and/or whether a particular matter would go before the District Magistrate, the complainant should be made aware of the fact that they may be called to testify as a victim and describe the problem or issues identified in the complaint.
 Although these situations are very rare, in this situation the complainants identity is no longer confidential.
 Again, these cases are not common.

 Additional information on who must file, how to file, and where to file your Local Earned Income Tax Return is available at the Lancaster County Tax Collection Bureau website – www.lctcb.org.
 If you need additional assistance, you may contact LCTCB by mail at 1845 William Penn Way, Lancaster, PA 17601, by email at email@example.com, or by phone at (717) 569-4521.
-Please note there may long wait times during tax season if you select the phone option.

 If the system is a monitored system, than the fire alarm contractor must be registered with Manheim Township, and for residential systems, the Pa State Attorney General’s office as well.